Vlemert/styleguide/src/docs/layout/index.md

 ## Container

-Center your page's content with a `.container`.
+Center your pages content with a `.container`.

 {% highlight html %}
 <div class="container">